 Steve Nison recommends combining Japanese candlestick trading with western technical indicators to qualify the best trades.
-I personally use Nison’s candlestick techniques in combination with the Top Dog Trading and Infinite Prosperity systems.
-This is a great combination that has worked very well for me, but any reliable trading system could be combined to help qualify these candlestick trades.
+This is a great combination that has worked very well for me, and any reliable trading system could be combined to help qualify these candlestick trades.

 The hanging man is a very popular, but often misused, price action signal.
 Trading the hanging man candlestick pattern can be very fun and rewarding, if you know how to trade it correctly.
 As always, be sure to and demo trade this technique, until you have a firm grasp on it, before risking any of your hard earned money.